shoplive/ios-sdk/README.md

     override func viewDidLoad() {
         super.viewDidLoad()
         // Initialize the Shoplive Android SDK using the prepared Access Key.
-        ShopLive.configure(with: "{AccessKey}")
+        ShopLiveCommon.setAccessKey(accessKey : "{AccessKey}")

-        // Play the video using the campaign key.
-        ShopLive.play(data: .init(campaignKey : "{CampaignKey}"))
+        // Play the video using the campaign key.s ShopLive.play(data: .init(campaignKey : "{CampaignKey}"))

         // Starts a muted campaign as an in-app PIP.